Free Evaluation | Available 24/7

 What Are Statutes of Limitations and Why Are They Important?

 Have you been injured in Florida due to another person’s negligence?
 You might be considering a lawsuit to recover compensation for medical bills, lost wages, and pain and suffering.
 But there’s a critical time limit—the statute of limitations.
 A statute of limitations is a legal rule setting a deadline for filing a lawsuit.
-It applies to various legal cases, including personal injury lawsuits.
+It applies to various legal personal injury cases, including personal injury lawsuits.

 In Florida, missing this deadline means you lose the right to sue, even if you have a strong case.
 Statutes of limitations are important for both parties in a lawsuit.
 Over time, evidence can weaken, and memories can fade.
 These deadlines encourage lawsuits to be filed while the details are fresh, ensuring a fair chance for both sides to present their case.